 A lifelong entrepreneur, Fabrice Sergent is the Founder and CEO of Cellfish.
-He is a media and Internet pioneer with nearly 30 years of experience, based in the company’s New York headquarters.
+He is a media and Internet pioneer with 20 years of experience, based in the company’s New York headquarters.

 Under Sergent’s leadership, Cellfish has completed three successful acquisitions since its founding in 2004: Bandsintown, the world’s largest concert discovery application, ToneMedia, the world’s largest digital advertising platform built solely around music content and lyrics, and Airborne Mobile, a leading mobile application publisher.
 Today, Cellfish generates nearly $100 million in revenue and employs a global team of 240 across offices in New York, San Diego, Paris, Montréal, and Düsseldorf.
 Sergent also serves as chair of the Advisory Board for the Mobile Giving Foundation, for which Cellfish provides the technology platform in order to process mobile-giving transactions.